realityfabric/Tumblr-Batch-Block/README.md

 5. Enter a comma separated list of blog names (eg "staff, testblog, gettingblocked")

-6. Do not close the tab until blocking is complete (you can still do things in other tabs though)
+6. Do not close the tab until blocking is complete.
+You can switch to another tab and continue browsing while the extension does its work.